secretstartups/handbook/job-families/sales/solutions-architect/index.html.md

 #### Principal Solutions Architect Responsibilities

 * Extends the Staff Solutions Architect responsibilities
-* Create and maintain relationships with customer executives that contribute to large iACV deals and customer success.
+* Create and maintain relationships with customer executives that contribute to large net ARR deals and customer success.
 * Collaborate with product marketing, engineering, and management on a market strategy that results in an improved win rate.
 * Exert influence on the overall objectives, key results, and other long-range measurable goals of the team.
 * Translate 3rd party integrations into reference architectures and effectively communicates the design and it's value to customer and GitLab team members.
-* Sustain assistance requests by GitLab team members as a pre-sales and technical solutions authority for the top 10% of our iACV opportunities.
+* Sustain assistance requests by GitLab team members as a pre-sales and technical solutions authority for the top 10% of our net ARR opportunities.

 #### Principal Solutions Architect Requirements